 When it comes to hosting platforms we can confidently say that cPanel is the industry standard.
-Being in use since 1997, cPanel today is known as the most trustworthy, easy-to-understand and easy-to-use panel. cPanel is also the preferred platform for managing WordPress websites.
+Being in use since 1997, today it is known as the most trustworthy, easy-to-understand and easy-to-use panel.
+It is also the preferred platform for managing WordPress websites.

 Websites need domain names, hosting, SSL certificates, databases and e-mails.
 Thankfully, cPanel lets you manage all of that.
-In our GoDaddy Guide to cPanel + WordPress e-book, we start off by looking at what you can find where in cPanel.
+In our GoDaddy Guide to cPanel + WordPress e-book, we start off by looking at what you can find where in the panel.

 Managing user accounts

 Every cPanel hosting account is associated with a domain name.
-But in cPanel, you can use addon domains to run multiple WordPress sites with different domain names on the same cPanel account.
+But in it, you can use addon domains to run multiple WordPress sites with different domain names on the same account.
 You can also create subdomains for your existing websites.

 SSL is a security protocol that encrypts web traffic between your server and a site visitor.
 When a site has SSL enabled, the URL will include “https://” and you may see a lock icon in the address bar.
 In order to start using SSL, you need to purchase a SSL certificate.
 After that, you can install it to your WordPress website via cPanel.

 Installing WordPress on cPanel